 Administrator – has access to all CMS Modules, including deleting data; in general, should be never used.

-Provider Account Manager – responsible for contacts with Providers, starting from underwriting of a new Provider, through collecting Portfolios of Claims, to controlling payments and communication with the Provider.
+Provider Account Manager – responsible for contacts with Providers, starting from underwriting of a new Provider, recommendation for the purchase of a Portfolio, through collecting Portfolios of Claims, to controlling payments and communication with the Provider.

 Approver – a manager of PAMs, responsible for approving new Providers, purchases of Portfolios, etc.